Pravalika-27/Elevate-Labs-Jenkins-CI-CD/README.md

 - Check Jenkins dashboard at `<instance-ip>:8080`.
 - Access the app at `http://<instance-ip>`.

-## Please Visit screenshot directory
+## Please Visit screenshots directory